MEASURING PROGRESS ON THE DEVELOPMENT PROGRAM

 9. A good phosphorus level.
 The hair phosphorus level reflects the ability of the body to synthesize protein.
 This is an important function.

-As one heals, the hair phosphorus level should approach 14 to 16 mg%, and should ideally remain at these levels.
+As one heals, the hair phosphorus level should approach 16 mg%, and should ideally remain close to this level.

 Weaknesses: Now and then, a hair phosphorus level will dip down for a few months, even when one is progressing well.
 One reason for this is an elimination of lead from the body.
-Lead seems to displace upward the hair phosphorus level, in some cases.
+Lead can displace upward the hair phosphorus level.
+When one eliminates lead, the phosphorus level may decrease temporarily.

 10. Good toxic metal levels.
 As one progresses, the levels of the toxic metals move toward their ideal ranges.
 The ideal range is not too high, and not too low (the poor eliminator pattern).
 These ranges are listed in the article Hair Mineral Ideals on this website.